CCE Country Profile

 – Environmental Education Promotion Act , 2008, Article 1

-The National Curriculum Framework (2015) together with the National Curriculum Framework of pre-primary education (2015) steer formal education in the country.
+The National Curriculum Framework (2015) together with the National Curriculum Framework of Pre-primary Education (2015) steer formal education in the country.
 Both frameworks make references to climate change.

 The 3rd Masterplan of Environmental Education (2020) was created to provide intensive support for climate change communication and education.
 It includes plans to develop and disseminate climate change education materials linked to the school curriculum and support university students’ climate change activities.
 For example, the Masterplan aims to build a national and local climate change education and communication framework and “nurture eco-citizens for a sustainable future” (2020, p.
 3).

 According to the country’s Education Sector Plan (2021), the Ministry is also responsible for fostering school cultures that include an eco-friendly educational environment.
 The Plan also notes the Ministry of Education’s intentions to prepare for climate change, including using fewer plastics and controlling food waste from the education sector.
-The Plan also states that environmental and ecological education will be reinforced in the National Curriculum in order to respond to climate change.
+The Plan also states that environmental and ecological education will be reinforced in the National Curriculum to respond to climate change.
 Finally, the Plan contains a section on higher education in the Republic of Korea, however, it makes no mention of climate change.

 IV) Terminology used for climate communication and education